justus-zorn/Hazard/DOCS.md

 color values between 0 and 255. 'line_length' is optional and specifies the maximum length of a line.
 If a line is longer, it is wrapped around to the next line.
 The default value is 0, meaning that no line wrapping occurs (not even at the edge of the screen).
+## play_sound(player, sound, volume, channel?)
+Starts playing 'sound' for 'player'. 'volume' must be between 0 and 128.
+The sound will be played on 'channel', overwriting any previously playing sounds on that channel.
+If channel is not given, the sound will be played without the option to stop it.
+## stop_sound(player, channel)
+Stops the sound playing on 'channel' for 'player'.
+This can only be used if a channel was assigned with 'play_sound'.
+## stop_all_sounds(player)
+Stops all sounds for 'player', including those that were not assigned a channel with 'play_sound'.
 ## get_ticks()
 'get_ticks' returns the number of milliseconds since the start of the game.